salluzziluca/UBA/Gestión del Desarrollo de Sistemas Informáticos/Estimacion.md

 > [!quote] Estimar es tratar de adivinar cuánto va a tomar algo sin saberlo con certeza.

-Es fundamental aclarar **qué se está estimando** (¿una tarea? ¿un conjunto de tareas? ¿un producto entero?) y también en qué unidad: tiempo, esfuerzo relativo (como story points) o incluso costo monetario.
+Es fundamental aclarar **qué se está estimando** (¿una tarea? ¿un conjunto de tareas? ¿un producto entero?) y también en qué unidad: tiempo, esfuerzo relativo (como story points) o incluso costo monetario. una estimacion consta de targets, commitments and control

+### Target
+A target is a statement of a desirable business objective.
+Examples include the
+following:
+- “We need to have Version 2.1 ready to demonstrate at a trade show in May.”
+- “We need to have this release stabilized in time for the holiday sales cycle.”
+- “These functions need to be completed by July 1 so that we’ll be in compliance with government regulations.”
+- “We must limit the cost of the next release to $2 million, because that’s the maximum budget we have for that release.”
 ### Algunas buenas prácticas:
 - No comprometerse con estimaciones tempranas.
 - Evitar dar estimaciones cuando el alcance no está claro.